top of page

 But when you're served small portions in a logical order, it becomes a different experience.
 You get to enjoy every bite of an overall satisfying feast.

-And you know what?
-The order it was served has nothing to do with the order in which it was cooked.
+The order in which you serve it has nothing to do with the order or the manner in which you cook it.

 Same with writing.